Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: The NQS-gGA formalism

 Here $|x\rangle$ are Fock states, where $x$ encodes the corresponding spin-orbital occupation numbers, while $\Psi_\theta$ is a neural network, which takes an electronic configuration $x$ as input and outputs the corresponding wave-function amplitude $\Psi_\theta(x)$.

 Using NQS, the expectation of any operator $\hat{O}$ is evaluated with Monte Carlo sampling as follows \cite{becca2017quantum}:

 where $\mathbb{E}_{x\sim \Psi_\theta^2}$ represents the expectation over the probability distribution of the current parameterized wave function $\Psi_\theta$.
-We employ the Markov chain Monte Carlo \cite{brooks1998markov} to perform sampling and the neighbour-exchange method \cite{becca2017quantum} to generate new electron configurations.
-To approach the ground state, the NQS is optimised using stochastic reconfiguration \cite{sorella1998green} based on a recently proposed MinSR \cite{chen2024empowering} and the SPRING \cite{GOLDSHLAGER2024113351} methods to stabilise and accelerate the calculation.
+We employ the Markov chain Monte Carlo \cite{brooks1998markov} to perform sampling and the neighbor-exchange method \cite{becca2017quantum} to generate new electron configurations.
+To approach the ground state, the NQS is optimized using stochastic reconfiguration \cite{sorella1998green} based on a recently proposed MinSR \cite{chen2024empowering} and the SPRING \cite{GOLDSHLAGER2024113351} methods to stabilise and accelerate the calculation.

 Impurity models can be constructed with distinct geometries, such as linear chains or star-like structures \cite{lu2014efficient,lu2019natural}, as shown in Fig.~\ref{fig:model}, which arise from different ways of representing the non-interacting bath.
 This flexibility requires a network architecture capable of handling arbitrary hopping patterns between orbitals.
 While transformer-based models effectively capture global interactions via attention mechanisms \cite{shang2023solving}, their computational cost scales as $O(N^3)$, where $N$ is the number of sites.
 Leveraging the sparse connectivity inherent to impurity models, we instead adopt the graph convolutional network ansatz.
 This reduces computation cost while maintaining the accuracy with an advanced network design.